List of The Gifted characters: Lauren Strucker

 Lauren Strucker (portrayed by Natalie Alyn Lind) is one of the series' central children, a "perfect" kid.
 Her mutant power is creating forcefields which she does by compressing air molecules into shields.
 When holding hands with her brother, Andy, the two are able to combine their separate abilities into destructive light energy.
 This was inherited from their great-grandfather and his sister, the Von Struckers, who were mutant terrorists.
 Lauren fears her family's history and does not want to become like them.
 Later in the second season, after researching the Von Struckers, Lauren discovers she can rotate her shields at rapid rates, allowing them to cleanly slice through objects.

 Lind was cast as Lauren in March 2017.

-Andy Strucker
+Andy Strucker / Andrew von Strucker

 Andy Strucker (portrayed by Percy Hynes White) is one of the series' central children, a sensitive loner who keeps to himself.
 His mutant power is a form of telekinesis, being able to push things away and sideways, tear them apart, make them vibrate, etc. When holding hands with his sister, Lauren, the two are able to combine their separate abilities into destructive light energy.
 This was inherited from their great-grandfather and his sister, the Von Struckers, who were mutant terrorists.
-Unlike Lauren, who fears their family's past, Andy embraces it.
+Unlike Lauren, who fears their family's past, Andy embraces it, renaming himself Andrew von Strucker.
 At the end of the first season, he leaves the Mutant Underground to join the Inner Circle.

 White was cast as Andy in March 2017.